hindman/optopus/misc/plan.md

         (-x <x1> <x2>)
         [-y Y]
         [-z Z1...]

-    - With that convention in place, the args themselves can be represented using either syntax, whatever the user prefers: <x> or X.

     - The CLI grammar rule is that if brackets begin with an option, the remaining args inside the brackets are option-args, not positionals.